Basic Photo Theory and Digital Workflow (1 of 4)

 Aperture Priority (A) is the exposure mode that most photographers select, once you have mastered the basics and move away from Program Mode.
 The reason for this is that adjusting the lens aperture setting not only controls the amount of light passing through the lens, but also determines how much area around the subject is in focus.
 In this mode, you select the lens aperture you want to work with, and the camera automatically adjusts the shutter speed to ensure the correct exposure.

 Let's assume you have focused on someone standing a little distance away from you, and your lens aperture is set at f8.
 There will be an area around the person which is in focus.
 This is the depth of field (DOF) zone.
 In front of that, and behind it will be out of focus.
-When you focus on something, as a rule of thumb, the DOF is 1/3 in front of the focal point, and 2/3 behind it.
-The actual DOF distance in feet or metres around the subject depends on 3 things... the distance you are from the focal point, the focal length of the lens (20mm, 50mm, 200mm etc), and more importantly the aperture of the lens.
+When you focus on something, as a rule of thumb, the DOF (the area which is sharp) is 1/3 in front of the focal point, and 2/3 behind it.
+The actual DOF distance in feet or metres around the subject depends on 3 things... the distance you are from the focal point, the focal length of the lens (18mm, 50mm, 200mm etc), and more importantly the aperture of the lens.

 So, in Aperture Priority mode, when setting up your shot, you have to decide how much of the scene you want in focus and either adjust the distance you are away from the subject, and what aperture to select.
 This is the bit to remember...